Youth forestry programs at NAU

 Not only do kids learn about forestry and environmental science, they also learn about exciting forestry career opportunities managing and caring for our nation’s natural resources.

-Forestry camp programs for 9-16 year olds
+Forestry summer camp programs for 9-16 year olds

 Counselors and staff of NAU’s youth forestry programs

 - alumni of, or are currently attending, Arizona universities